mmondics/aiops-z/README.md

 ## Wrapping Up

-In this demonstration, you have seen some of the capabilities of IBM's AIOps portfolio and how it can observe and manage OpenShift on IBM Z application.
-This tutorial only touched the surface of the capabilities of Instana, Turbonomic, and IBM Cloud Pak for AIOps.
-Each of these solutions can do much more than was covered in this tutorial, and they also support many more technologies than just OpenShift and containerized applications.
+In this demonstration, you have seen some of the capabilities of IBM's AIOps portfolio and how it can observe and manage IBM Z applications and infrastructure.

 We encourage you to look through the references below and reach out to this [tutorial author](mailto:matt.mondics@ibm.com) if you would like to see or learn more.